Prerequisite: This course assumes the knowledge of the three Longsword Fundamentals courses.

 Sample: 3.6 Countering the Breaking

 In this course you'll learn how to deal with an opponent who is coming toward you with their point online (gioco stretto).
-We will work extensively on counter-attacking and recovering from failed attempts to do so.
+We will work extensively on exchanging (counter-attacking) the thrust and recovering from failed attempts to do so.
 Blade pressure is a key topic of the course, and we’ll learn to be sensitive to the kinds of pressure and cues our opponent gives as they approach.
 Finally, we'll examine the tactical and strategic implications of being the one who receives.

-Lesson 3: What happens when the opponent gets control.
+Recovering control: What happens when the opponent gets control?
 In this lesson you'll learn how to recover control and retake the initiative from various measures and against various approaches.

 Each topic contains a short video, retention quiz, practice notes and discussion.